-Van Lanschot N.V. is the parent company of a group of entities.
-The financial information of this Group is included in the consolidated financial statements of Van Lanschot N.V.
+F. van Lanschot Bankiers NV is the parent company of a group of entities.
+The financial information of this Group is included in the consolidated financial statements of F. van Lanschot Bankiers NV

-The Group audit focussed on the financially significant components: F. van Lanschot Bankiers N.V., Kempen & Co N.V., Van Lanschot Belgian Branch (BE), FvL Bankiers Switzerland (CH), Van Lanschot Participaties B.V. and AIO II B.V.
-For components Van Lanschot Belgian Branch in Belgium, FvL Bankiers Switzerland in Switzerland and AIO II B.V we instructed component auditors that are familiar with the local laws and regulations to perform the audit work.
+The Group audit focussed on the financially significant components: Kempen & Co NV, Van Lanschot Belgian Branch (BE), FvL Bankiers Switzerland (CH), Van Lanschot Participaties B.V. and AIO II B.V.
+For the components Van Lanschot Belgian Branch in Belgium, FvL Bankiers Switzerland in Switzerland and AIO II B.V we instructed component auditors that are familiar with the local laws and regulations to perform the audit work.

-All six components were in full scope (ISA 600) and were subjected to audits of their complete financial information.
+All five components were in full scope (ISA 600) and were subjected to audits of their complete financial information.